silyvia/Data-tools/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- SUPPORT -->
 ## ⭐️ Show your support <a name="support"></a>
-> Write a message to encourage readers to support your project If you find this schema useful for designing your E-learning applications,please give a repository star.
+>If you find this schema useful for designing your E-learning applications,please give a repository star.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-> Give credit to everyone who inspired your codebase.
-I would like to thank my instructors and the Supabase team for providing the tools and guidance necessary for this project.
+>I would like to thank my instructor and the Supabase team for providing the tools and guidance necessary for this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!--